stephnan/boodle/README.md

 your machine.
 Set up the database with the necessary tables and permissions you find in [model.sql](https://github.com/manuel-uberti/boodle/blob/master/resources/sql/model.sql).
+Check also `conf/config.edn` to adjust the database connection parameters.

 Install [yarn](https://yarnpkg.com/en/) and [gulp](https://gulpjs.com/), and
 then run: